Are you interested in translating this manual into another language? Please contact me here.

 This simulation makes it easy to experiment virtually during the lecture and enables the instructor to integrate the practical work with the theory.

-It also enables high-school students to perform an affordable activity that enables them to acquire the required skills and knowledge in this topic.
+It also enables high-school and undergraduate students to perform an affordable activity that enables them to acquire the required skills and knowledge in this topic.

 Of course, it is much better to perform a real experiment instead of a virtual experiment when possible.
 However, the virtual experiment is much appreciated in the case of a shortage of equipment or for a preliminary activity to prepare the students for the real lab.